-Fr.
-Barron asserts original sin; but he disconnects the fall from the Adam and Eve of Genesis.
-He puts it back to some “primordial” human beings who were other than the Adam and Eve we know from biblical revelation.
+Some professed Catholic disconnect the fall from the Adam and Eve of Genesis and put it back to some “primordial” human beings who were other than the Adam and Eve we know from biblical revelation.

-The thing now is to see how he would interact with solid critiques of his position (which I think my papers are).
-If he has read them over the last two years, there is no evidence I’ve seen, of that.
-So I don’t know what he would say to NT biblical arguments, statements from recent popes that contradict his understanding, etc. I’ve cited both Pope Benedict XVI and Blessed pope John Paul II as popes referring to Adam in literal terms.
+I’ve cited both Pope Benedict XVI and Pope St. John Paul II as popes referring to Adam in literal terms.
 I have not seen anything otherwise from magisterial sources.
 I’m always happy to be shown something I was unaware of.
 Thus far, that hasn’t happened, so I teach what I know.

 Modernism is very pervasive . . . it has its tentacles into so many things, and people otherwise orthodox are affected by it even if they may not be aware that it is heterodoxy.

-Once again, this is not a scenario where on one side you have fundamentalists who interpret everything in the Bible literally, believe in a 6,000-year-old earth that doesn’t rotate, along with theologians before 1800 who don’t know a whit about modern biology and evolution vs. Fr.
-Barron, Benedict XVI, John Paul II, etc. (and theological liberals).
+Once again, this is not a scenario where on one side you have fundamentalists who interpret everything in the Bible literally, believe in a 6,000-year-old earth that doesn’t rotate, along with theologians before 1800 who don’t know a whit about modern biology and evolution.
 Recent popes are on the side of a literal Adam and Eve as the first human pair, who fell — and we with and in them (original sin).

 Moreover, not one word I’ve written nor that the Church has expressed in official documents casts into doubt the possibility of theistic evolution.
 There could easily be a scenario of primitive human beings evolving; however, they didn’t yet have a soul.
 It was ensoulment that made the first human beings: in God’s image.
 Adam and Eve were our first human parents, and we’re all descended from them.

-Fr.
-Barron claimed (quote above) that Ven.
-Pope Pius XII in Humani Generis (1950) separates Adam from the first human being (as if that were permissible in Catholic dogmatic theology).
+Some claim that Ven.
+Pope Pius XII in Humani Generis (1950) separated Adam from the first human being (as if that were permissible in Catholic dogmatic theology).
 This is untrue.
 In section 37 he mentions Adam (footnoting Romans 5:12-19, which reads quite historically at face value):